We'll Take it From Here.

 ✔ Medical Information

+They will also complete the Michigan Medicaid Nursing Facility Level of Care Determination Tool.
 This information will allow the HVPACE team to assess current health needs and safety in the home.

 The Interdisciplinary Team includes:

-the potential participant based on assessment information.
-The Intake Social Worker brings the Plan of Care and Enrollment Packet to the potential participant’s home for signing.
+The Huron Valley PACE Interdisciplinary Team creates an individualized Plan of Care for the potential participant based on assessment information.
+The Enrollment Coordinator brings the Plan of Care and Enrollment Packet to the potential participant’s home for signing.

-If a person meets the eligibility requirements and elects PACE, an Enrollment Agreement (similar to a member handbook) is signed.
+If a person meets the eligibility requirements and decides they would like to enroll in PACE, an Enrollment Agreement (similar to a member handbook) is signed.
 The Enrollment Agreement contains things such as participant demographic data, description of benefits, effective date, explanation of policy regarding premiums, emergency care, etc.

 Participants begin services on the first of the month and enrollment continues as long as desired by the PACE participant, regardless of change in health status.
 Costs depend on your Medicare and Medicaid eligibility.